Body Snatchers (1993 film)

-Body Snatchers is a 1993 American science fiction horror film directed by Abel Ferrara and starring Gabrielle Anwar, Billy Wirth, Terry Kinney, Meg Tilly, Christine Elise, R. Lee Ermey, and Forest Whitaker.
-It is loosely based on the 1955 novel The Body Snatchers by Jack Finney, with a screenplay by Nicholas St. John, Stuart Gordon, and Dennis Paoli.
+Body Snatchers is a 1993 American science-fiction horror film directed by Abel Ferrara and starring Gabrielle Anwar, Billy Wirth, Terry Kinney, Meg Tilly, Christine Elise, R. Lee Ermey, and Forest Whitaker.
+The screenplay by Stuart Gordon, Dennis Paoli, and Nicholas St. John is loosely based on the 1955 novel The Body Snatchers by Jack Finney.

-Body Snatchers is the third film adaptation of Finney's novel, the first being Invasion of the Body Snatchers in 1956, followed by a second adaptation of the same name in 1978.
+Body Snatchers is the third film adaptation of Finney's novel, the first being Invasion of the Body Snatchers in 1956, followed by a second adaptation of the same title in 1978.
 The plot is centered around the discovery that people working at a military base in Alabama are being replaced by duplicates grown from plantlike pods, indistinguishable from normal people except for their utter lack of emotion.

-The film marked director Ferrara's first venture into the science fiction genre as well as his first feature to receive a financial backing from a major film studio.
-Producer Robert H. Solo had already produced its 1978 predecessor Invasion of the Body Snatchers.
+The film marked Ferrara's first venture into the science fiction genre as well as his first feature to receive a financial backing from a major film studio.
+Producer Robert H. Solo also produced the 1978 adaptation.

-Body Snatchers was first screened at the Cannes Film Festival on May 15, 1993, and given a limited U.S. theatrical release on January 14, 1994.
+Body Snatchers was first screened in-competition at the Cannes Film Festival on May 15, 1993, and given a limited U.S. theatrical release on January 14, 1994.
 It received generally positive reviews from critics, who praised the likeliness, realism, and special effects, though it was criticized for its plot.